Distribution of Chores with Information Asymmetry: Preliminaries

+To conclude this section, we recall three techniques for allocating chores to agents that we use in our subsequent theorems.

-\paragraph[RoundRobin algorithm.]{RoundRobin algorithm~\citep{Caragiannis19:unreasonable}.} Fix a permutation $\sigma$ of the agents.
-The \texttt{RoundRobin} algorithm cycles through the agents according to $\sigma$.
-In each round, an agent gets its favorite (i.e. least undesirable) chore from the pool of remaining chores.
+\paragraph[Round Robin algorithm.]{Round Robin algorithm.} Fix a permutation $\sigma$ of the agents.
+The \texttt{Round Robin} algorithm cycles through the agents according to $\sigma$.
+In each round, an agent gets its favorite (i.e., least undesirable) chore from the pool of remaining chores.

-\paragraph[EnvyGraph algorithm.]{EnvyGraph algorithm~\citep{BSV21approximate}}.
-The \texttt{EnvyGraph} algorithm iterates through each chore $c$ in rounds, first identifying cycles in the \emph{top trading envy graph} $T_A$ built from the hitherto partial allocation $A$.
-This graph is composed of $n$ vertices and edges $(i,h)$ if agent $i$'s (weakly) most preferred bundle is $h$ in $A$.
-The algorithm resolves cycles in $T_A$ by transferring to each agent the bundle of the agent they most envy.
-Afterwards there is some agent who does not envy any other agent, and one such agent is given $c$.
+\paragraph[Envy Graph algorithm.]{Envy Graph algorithm \citep{Lipton04:Approximately}.} The \texttt{Envy Graph} algorithm iterates through each chore $c$ in rounds by first resolving cycles in the \emph{top trading envy graph} $T_A$ based on the partial allocation $A$.
+This graph is built over $n$ vertices and composed of edges $(i,h)$ if agent $i$'s (weakly) most preferred bundle is $h$ in $A$.
+The algorithm resolves cycles in $T_A$, by transferring to each agent $i$ the bundle of the next agent in the cycle.
+Afterwards, one agent who does not envy any other agent is given $c$.